What are the best things to do in Burlington, VT in winter?

 Before you jump to the best things to do in Burlington in winter, let’s talk about trip planning and make sure you are prepared for the best experience:

-- I recommend spending 2-days to take full advantage of all things you find to do in Burlington
+❄️ If you are wondering how many days you need to explore Burlington, I recommend spending 2-days to take full advantage of all the things you find to do in Burlington

-- Burlington offers fantastic options for accommodations.
-I recommend booking your stay at the incredible Williston Village Inn or the Essex Resort
+❄️ Burlington offers fantastic options for accommodations.
+I recommend booking your stay at the incredible Williston Village Inn or the Essex Resort – both are considered some of the best inns in Vermont.

-- You will need a car to explore the surroundings of Burlington.
-You can get a 15% off your rental car when you book through this site.
-I use and recommend RentalCar because it is the most reliable rental car source, and it allows you to compare the prices of different places.
+❄️ You will need a car to explore the surroundings of Burlington.
+You can save on your rental car when you book through this site.
+I use and recommend Discover Cars because it is the most reliable rental car source, and it allows you to compare the prices of different places.

 1. Skiing in Burlington, Vermont